 Poetry allows us to write in a more creative way and introducing the theme of animal welfare can give teachers a new dimension to their lessons, exploring words, their meaning and the feelings they evoke.
 For example what does it mean to be ‘neglected or rejected’ and what does fear feel like?
 Empathy is a key skill in working towards a more compassionate society.

 Urban poetry/rap can even be put to music and it often connects better with our younger generation.
 By allowing young people to engage in more modern activities and workshops we hope that animal welfare education will grow and develop by demonstrating how it can be incorporated it into many different subjects.

 We believe discussions on animal welfare are beneficial to both children, animals and our community as a whole, supporting learning and development on many different levels.

-We believe that positive interaction and discussions on animal welfare can help support learning on many different levels to actively encourage visits to the animal centre.
+We believe that positive interaction and discussions on animal welfare can help support learning on many different levels and actively encourage visits to the animal centre.

 Encouraging literacy whilst learning to be gentle and respectful around animals.

 Bedtime stories, fairy stories or any other story you can think of!